NLHEALTHCARE/PYELT/README.rst

 Background
 ^^^^^^^^^^
-Pyelt was developed as a framework to support the realisation of datawarehouse 2.0 from NL Healthcare Clinics.
+The pyelt framework is presently under development at NL Healthcare, with the aim to implement our next-generation datawarehouse (DWH2.0).
+It serves as the foundation for our work in the area of clinical business intelligence (CBI) and machine-learning.

-This project is based on:
+Architectural cornerstones of this project are:

-- the Data Vault design pattern (https://hanshultgren.wordpress.com/) of Hans Hultgren
+- the Data Vault (DV) design pattern of `Hans Hultgren <https://hanshultgren.wordpress.com/>`_
-- a Domain design according to (inter)national standards.
-The main part of this design is based on the international "HL7 RIM" standard (https://www.hl7.org/documentcenter/public_temp_0BB49CB1-1C23-BA17-0C2E211163D07382/calendarofevents/himss/2009/presentations/Reference%20Information%20Model_Tue.pdf) and the natioal  "Zorginformatiebouwstenen" standard(dutch; https://zibs.nl).
+- Domain-specific modelling of the DV, following `HL7 v3 Reference Information Model <https://www.hl7.org/documentcenter/public_temp_0BB49CB1-1C23-BA17-0C2E211163D07382/calendarofevents/himss/2009/presentations/Reference%20Information%20Model_Tue.pdf/>`_.and the Dutch implementation of Detailed Clinical Model `Zorginformatiebouwstenen <https://zibs.nl/>`_ (in Dutch).